LearnHindi/learnhindi.github.io/faq.md

 ---

 ### 6. **Are there ads in the app?**
-Yes, the app displays ads during use.
-However, if you make a one-time in-app purchase, all ads will be permanently removed.
+No, the app do not display ads during use.

 ---